Whale Sharks: The Ultimate Experience of Scuba Diving with Sharks

 whale sharks can be seen the whole year, especially after full moons, but more frequently January to March

-Being the northern pillar of the Tropical East Pacific Corridor lies Coiba island, off Panama’s Pacific coast – a hidden gem for divers.
+Coiba Island, a corner stone of the of the Tropical Eastern Pacific Corridor, off Panama’s Pacific coast – a hidden gem for divers.
 This pristine region offers a remarkable opportunity to witness the awe-inspiring grace of the world’s largest fish species: the whale shark.
 In this blog post, we will explore some facts of diving with whale sharks in the Coiba region, shedding light on their conservation status, unique characteristics, and the importance of responsible interaction.

 Eastern Pacific Corridor - The Shark Triangle